Chess: Titles and rankings

-Endgames can be classified according to the type of pieces remaining on the board.
-Basic checkmates are positions in which one side has only a king and the other side has one or two pieces and can checkmate the opposing king, with the pieces working together with their king.
-For example, king and pawn endgames involve only kings and pawns on one or both sides, and the task of the stronger side is to promote one of the pawns.
-Other more complicated endings are classified according to pieces on the board other than kings, such as "rook and pawn versus rook" endgames.

 History

 Origins

-The earliest texts referring to the origins of chess date from the beginning of the 7th century.
+Texts referring to the origins of chess date from the beginning of the seventh century.
 Three are written in Pahlavi (Middle Persian) and one, the Harshacharita, is in Sanskrit.
 One of these texts, the Chatrang-namak, represents one of the earliest written accounts of chess.
-The narrator Bozorgmehr explains that Chatrang, the Pahlavi word for chess, was introduced to Persia by 'Dewasarm, a great ruler of India' during the reign of Khosrow I.
+The narrator Bozorgmehr explains that Chatrang, "Chess" in Pahlavi, was introduced to Persia by 'Dewasarm, a great ruler of India' during the reign of Khosrow I:

 The oldest known chess manual was in Arabic and dates to about 840, written by al-Adli ar-Rumi (800–870), a renowned Arab chess player, titled Kitab ash-shatranj (The Book of Chess).
 This is a lost manuscript, but is referenced in later works.
 Here also, al-Adli attributes the origins of Persian chess to India, along with the eighth-century collection of fables Kalīla wa-Dimna.
-By the twentieth century, a substantial consensus developed regarding chess's origins in northwest India in the early 7th century.
+By the 20th century, a substantial consensus developed regarding chess's origins in northwest India in the early seventh century.
 More recently, this consensus has been the subject of further scrutiny.